joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 8. Important Notes / Decisions Made:

+* **"API Error Rate" Re-scoped:** The widget was changed to "API Errors (1hr)" to show a raw count of recent errors.
+This was more feasible than calculating a true "rate," which would require logging every successful API call.
+* **Performance Metrics:** A new `performance_metrics` collection has been introduced in Firestore to store application load time data.
 * **Admin-Only UI Elements:** A new class, `admin-only-feature-element`, has been established to control the visibility of UI components that should only be seen by administrators.
 * **Project Rebranding:** The project is now known as the "LockieMedia Personal and Business Management Service" to reflect a broader scope beyond a simple todo list.
 * Admin role is defined in Firestore at `users/{uid}/appData/userSpecificData` within a `profile` map, as `profile: { role: "admin" }`.